IBM/dstc-noesis/noesis-tf/README.md

-## Retrieval-Based Conversational Model in Tensorflow (Ubuntu Dialog Corpus)
+## Retrieval-Based Conversational Model in Tensorflow

 #### Overview
 This code extends the work from Denny Britz which implements the Dual LSTM Encoder model from [The Ubuntu Dialogue Corpus: A Large Dataset for Research in Unstructured Multi-Turn Dialogue Systems](http://arxiv.org/abs/1506.08909)

 [Refer to the original blog post here](http://www.wildml.com/2016/07/deep-learning-for-chatbots-2-retrieval-based-model-tensorflow)

 #### Setup